JOHN DONALD LATIMER, AIA (1916-1996)

 1954 - The Solomon P. and Helen Perry House, 3413 Rugby Road, Durham NC.
 Built by Oney Johnson.
 When Solomon Perry died, Helen Perry had Latimer design her another house at 3435 Rugby in 1967.
 Sold several times.
 The living room features a floor-to-ceiling sandstone fireplace, cherry paneling, and two walls of windows.
 Concrete block construction.
 Sold in 1991 to Hideko Kamino and Howard Ratech.
 Sold in 1994 to Jeff Chase and Nonna Skumanich.
 Renovations by Frank Depasquale.
 Sold in 2018 to Denise A. Routhier.
 Top photo from 1954.

 1954 - The Roger Howell House, 1004 Kings Mill Road, Chapel Hill NC.
 Featured in the Chapel Hill News Leader, 1955.
 Sold in 1979 to Michael and Andrea Frosolono.
 Sold in 1993 to John D. Cherry.
-Sold in 2006 to Gary and Mary Glish, still owners as of 2016, who did renovations.
+Sold in 2006 to Gary and Mary Glish, who did renovations.

 1956 - The Wallace and Janie Diehl House, 2410 Wrightwood Avenue, Durham NC.
 The house was originally planned for Norwood Circle.
 Sold in 1972.
 Sold to Ian Douglas Smith.
 Sold in 1983 to Blake S. Wilson and Doris J. Rouse Wilson, still owners as of 2014.
 B/W photos from the Durham Herald-Sun, 1958; bottom color photo from 2012 by Gary Kueber.